thunderclap-io/thunderclap-qemu/README.md

 the Intel 82574L ethernet card (the common 'E1000' type) using an extremely cut-down version of the QEMU system emulator.

-## Building
+## Variations

 The current supported flow is to build a binary to run on Ubuntu on the Arria 10 FPGA's Arm Cortex A9 Hard Processor System (HPS).
+Apart from the memory-mapped I/O port which allows us to send and receive PCIe packets, this is very similar to other Ubuntu/Arm platforms (eg Raspberry Pi).

+We have been through a number of different iterations which we no longer support but remain in the codebase.
+They were relevant as we developed the work in the Thunderclap paper.

+Previously we ran on the [BERI CPU](http://www.beri-cpu.org) (which implements the 64-bit MIPS ISA) on Stratix V CPUs - this is largely deprecated, although the build infrastructure remains.
+We have retained the [previous version of this file](README-legacy.md) for reference, which also contains more detail of the previous non-Docker build.

+We also have a backend that runs against a Postgres database of a trace of PCIe TLPs from a real 82574L, which we used for the initial bringup (in particular, debugging endian issues on the BERI big-endian MIPS).

+Some of our earliest work was done on an Intel/Altera NIOS-II soft-core, running without an operating system.
+This was not able to run QEMU, but did achieve some of our more basic attacks.

+## Building for ARM

 As we need an Arm cross-build environment with several package dependencies, the build is somewhat complex.
 However we have wrapped it up using Docker which should make it easier:

 * [Install Docker](https://docs.docker.com/install/) on your machine (Linux/Mac/Windows).
 * Run `./make-docker.sh`  from a shell prompt
 * The output binary is called `thunderclap` in the top level of the source tree

-Previously we also ran Thunderclap on the [BERI CPU](http://www.beri-cpu.org) (which implements the 64-bit MIPS ISA) on Stratix V CPUs - this is largely deprecated, although the build infrastructure remains.
-We have retained the [previous version of this file](README-legacy.md) for reference, which also contains more detail of the previous non-Docker build.

-We also have a backend that runs against a Postgres database of a trace of PCIe TLPs from a real 82574L, which we used for the initial bringup (in particular, debugging endian issues on the BERI big-endian MIPS).

 ## Running Attacks